Director of Security

 Todd is a graduate of Texas A&M University with a degree in history.
 He later completed masters degrees with the U.S. Army Command and General Staff College where he focused on Strategy and the Middle East, an MA in Religion from Liberty University, and a doctorate in missions at Western Seminary in Portland, Oregon.
 As part of his MA work, he studied at Jerusalem University College in Jerusalem, Israel.

-Todd has been married to Pam for almost 48 years.
+Todd has been married to Pam for over 50 years.
 They have known each other since they were seven years old and married soon after high school graduation.
-They have two sons: Matthew who is the senior pastor of All Saints Presbyterian Church in Brentwood, Tennessee, and Adam who has recently completed 15 years at the Department of State as a counter-terrorism policy officer and now serves in the same capacity for the Texas Department of Public Safety.
+They have two sons: Matthew who is the senior pastor of All Saints Presbyterian Church in Brentwood, Tennessee, and Adam who serves in Washington, D.C. at the Department of State as a policy officer.
 Todd and Pam have two grandsons.

 Todd loves working with people from other cultures and strengthening their faith in the gospel.
 He recognizes the strategic aspect of strong ministry leadership in regards to the health of the Church and has dedicated his life to helping pastors to be strong in God’s word and able to love and lead well.